mikependon/RepoDB/README.md

 - **If we do not want to write more SQLs.**

-	The drawback to this is that, fluent calls could not do all the scenarios the the raw-SQLs can do.
-With this, the developers is force to do a raw-SQL execution.
-However, most Macro-ORMs are designed to process deep object-graphs, they are not optimize in lightweight operations.
+	The drawback to this is that, fluent calls could not do all the scenarios the raw-SQLs can do.
+With this, the developer is force to do a raw-SQL execution.
+However, most Macro-ORMs are designed to process deep object-graphs and they are not optimize in lightweight operations.

 	RepoDb provides a much more optimal raw-SQL operations.
 It is designed to extract a raw data from the database in a very efficient and fast manner.